Head Coach / Quarterbacks / Running Backs

 Anderson's 2015 squad also saw a record-breaking season offensively and defensively, including the NSAA's conference Defensive Player-of-the-Year Ben Kullos who broke all tackles categories.
 DSU set a total of 12 new school records with eight new individual records and four new team records.
 Dakota State was in the 'Top 10' in the rushing categories.

 Dakota State had 11 NSAA Football All-Conference recipients in 2015.
-Anderson has coached two American Football Coaches Association (AFCA)/NAIA Football All-Americans (Zac Woods in 2014 and Ben Kullos in 2015).
+Anderson has coached four American Football Coaches Association (AFCA)/NAIA Football All-Americans (Zac Woods in 2014, Ben Kullos in 2015, Austin Opdahl in 2016 and Curt Boeke in 2017).

-During Anderson’s tenure at Dakota State, he accumulated 36 All-Conference recipients.
-He also had six athletes become a two-time Daktronics-NAIA Football Scholar-Athlete for their academic success in the classroom.
+During Anderson’s tenure at Dakota State, he accumulated 44 All-Conference recipients.
+He also had seven (7) athletes become a two-time Daktronics-NAIA Football Scholar-Athlete for their academic success in the classroom.

 Anderson was named head coach in February 2009 after spending the previous three seasons as the head coach at Payson High School in Payson, Ariz.
 Previous to Payson, Anderson coached three seasons as head coach at Chino Valley High School in Chino Valley, Ariz.
 Anderson also had five years of assistant college coaching experience at North Dakota State University, South Dakota State University and Wayne State College (Neb.) before starting his high school head coaching career in Arizona.